spring-io/spring-github-workflows/README.md

 - When verification is successful, next job promotes release from staging either to `libs-milestone-local` or `libs-release-local`(and Maven Central) according to the releasing version schema
 - Then [spring-finalize-release.yml](.github/workflows/spring-finalize-release.yml) job is executed, which generates release notes using [Spring Changelog Generator](https://github.com/spring-io/github-changelog-generator) excluding repository admins from `Contributors` section.
 The `gh release create` command is performed on a tag for just released version.
-And in the end the milestone is closed and specific Slack channel is notified about release.
+And in the end the milestone is closed and specific Slack channel is notified about release (if `SPRING_RELEASE_SLACK_WEBHOOK_URL` secret is present in the repository).

 #### Example of Release caller workflow:
 https://github.com/artembilan/spring-messaging-build-tools/blob/decee2963c926c34f1f52bf373a3bc1dc09f1724/samples/release.yml#L1-L25